Last Updated: September 19, 2013

 You may, at any time, update, correct, or delete certain categories of Personal Information that you have provided to us by signing in to your Network (and Ning.com if you are a Network Creator) and updating the Personal Information.
 Additionally, you may update, correct, or delete certain categories of Personal Information within your profiles on Networks by following the directions here.
 Members may also, at any time, elect to leave a particular Network and delete their content on such Network by following the directions here.
 A Member may also request the deletion of any additional account information held by Ning relating to such Member by contacting us at privacyinfo [at] ning [dot] com, or at the address set forth below in the “Contacting Us” Section.
 Please note that certain categories of content that you may have posted, such as groups that you have created or discussions that you have started, will not be automatically deleted as part of this process.
 This is because other Members may still be using those groups and/or discussions and any changes may make them non-functional.
 If you wish to request deletion of these remaining content categories (such as groups & discussions), please specially contact the Network Creator.

-We will retain your Personal Information for as long as your account status is active or as needed to provide you services.
+We will retain your Personal Information and the personal information we process on behalf of a Network Creator for as long as your account status is active or as needed to provide you services.
 We will retain and use your Personal Information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 Ning 2.0 Networks – If you belong to a Network that was created prior to March 11, 2013, which we refer to as a “Ning 2.0 Network”, the following privacy settings are available on that Network: